-I am honored and excited to join the Woodside team this year.
-I’ve been in the classroom for over 18 years.
+I am honored and excited to spend another year with the Woodside community.
+I’ve been in the classroom for over 20 years.
 I received my master’s degree in mild/moderate disabilities, an educational therapy certification in 2005, and my mild/moderate credential in 2006 from San Francisco State University.
 In February of 2019, I completed my administrative services credential.

 My desire to impact the lives of children goes beyond the classroom setting.
 I spent 6 years as a live-in nanny (3 neuro-typically developing girls and 2 boys with significant needs).
 Also, I had the opportunity to travel to Russia to spend time with orphans while repairing their orphanage.
 Additionally, I went to Nairobi, Kenya, to help launch a soccer program for children with special needs, facilitating parent education, and volunteer training on various needs.

-On a more personal note, I’ve been married for 17 years to Tyrone U. Jones II.
-We have two boys who will be attending Woodside this year in 3rd & 6th grades.
+On a more personal note, I’ve been married for 20+ years to Tyrone U. Jones II.
+We have two boys that have been a part of the Woodside Family!

 In my free time, I love spending quality time with family and friends.
-I enjoy riding bikes, playing volleyball, frisbee, football, roller skating, watching sports, traveling, going to the movies, and eating at different restaurants.
-The thing I love most of all is just sitting on the couch, cuddling with my boys.
+I enjoy working out, traveling, playing volleyball, watching my sons play football & soccer, rollerblading/roller skating, and eating at different restaurants.
+The thing I love most of all is sitting on the couch, cuddling with my boys.